Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: XYZ model with Z magnetic field: a review

 }\lr \ba{cccccccc}{ Z&Z&&&&&& \\ &Y&Y&&&&& \\ &&X&X&&&& \\ &&&Y&Y&&& \\ &&&&Z&Z&& \\ &&&&&Y&Z& \\ &&&&&&X&X \\

 } \lr\cdots \lr \ba{cccccccc}{ Y&Z&&&&&& \\ &X&X&&&&& \\ &&Y&Y&&&& \\ &&&X&X&&& \\ &&&&Y&Y&& \\ &&&&&X&X& \\ &&&&&&Y&Y \\

-}. } However, the last operator $YYZZZZZY$ does not form a pair in the generation of $YYZZZZZZX$ because the left end is $YY$.
+}. } However, the last operator $YYZZZZZY$ does not form a pair in generating $YYZZZZZZX$ because the left end is $YY$.
 Following a similar argument to previous ones, we conclude that the coefficient of the initial operator, $q_{XYXZZXXZ}$, is zero.